 Manuela said when she tried to email the completed form to Lucy, Lucy replied the insurer needed the original form, so Manuela posted the form to Lucy.

-Ferdinand also wrote on the Partners Life policy schedule, which he emailed back to Partners Life, as part of the claim process:
+Ferdinand also wrote on the insurer’s policy schedule, which he emailed back to the insurer, as part of the claim process:

 Trauma Cover Buy Back – Yes – Please see attached policy schedule issued 22 November 2012.